Aliases for IL33 Gene

 The protein encoded by this gene is a cytokine that binds to the IL1RL1/ST2 receptor.
 The encoded protein is involved in the maturation of Th2 cells and the activation of mast cells, basophils, eosinophils and natural killer cells.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2015]

 GeneCards Summary for IL33 Gene

 IL33 (Interleukin 33) is a Protein Coding gene.
-Diseases associated with IL33 include in situ pulmonary adenocarcinoma and chemical colitis.
-Among its related pathways are Influenza A and Toll-Like receptor Signaling Pathways.
+Diseases associated with IL33 include allergic conjunctivitis and allergic asthma.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include cytokine activity.

 UniProtKB/Swiss-Prot for IL33 Gene

 Cytokine that binds to and signals through the IL1RL1/ST2 receptor which in turn activates NF-kappa-B and MAPK signaling pathways in target cells (PubMed:16286016).
 Involved in the maturation of Th2 cells inducing the secretion of T-helper type 2-associated cytokines.
 Also involved in activation of mast cells, basophils, eosinophils and natural killer cells.
 Acts as a chemoattractant for Th2 cells, and may function as an "alarmin", that amplifies immune responses during tissue injury (PubMed:17853410, PubMed:18836528).